jwk0224/deep-learning/README.md

 - Identify the main components of an LSTM
 - Implement backpropagation through time for a basic RNN and an LSTM
 - Give examples of several types of RNN

+## sqm_ex2_Character level language model: Dinosaurus Island

+- Store text data for processing using an RNN
+- Build a character-level text generation model using an RNN
+- Sample novel sequences in an RNN
+- Explain the vanishing/exploding gradient problem in RNNs
+- Apply gradient clipping as a solution for exploding gradients